-This is a 4 axis CNC mill capable of doing both indexed and continuous rotation paths.
-It’s primary intention is for prototyping so it’s designed around cutting foams, plastic, wax, and other softer milling materials.
+This is a 4-axis CNC mill capable of doing both indexed and continuous rotation paths.
+It’s primary intention is for prototyping so it’s designed around cutting foams, plastic, wax, and other soft milling materials.

 We have several options for software depending on the type of object being cut.
-Because of the 4th axis this is a more complicated setup than the Othermill.
+Due to the 4th axis this is a more complicated setup than the Othermill.

-In general we will help you generate toolpaths and set the machine up.
-Bring all source files.
+We will help you generate toolpaths and set the machine up.
+Be sure to bring all source files.
 We can work with both STL and CAD files.

 Emergency Stop (E-Stop):

 Large red button on the front of the machine.
 Do not rely on the “Stop Cutting” button through software controls.
 Always err on the side of saving a tool.

 - High Density Urethane foam – 30 lb/ft^3

 - HDPE (lot of stringing if feeds and speeds are not managed) – Light, fast cuts work best.

 - Not aluminum.
 The machine certainly could cut aluminum with the right tools and conservative feeds but it’s not designed for it.